Costa Rica vacations

 Settle into the Honeymoon Suite, and relax there, or explore the lodge property at your leisure for the afternoon.
 Waterfalls, hiking trails, swimming holes, and hammocks on the decks all beckon.
 If you’ve booked an afternoon zipline canopy tour, you’ll do that anytime before 5pm.
 The zipline canopy tour is an hour long and onsite.
 Cocktail hour is 5pm at the dining pavilion, followed by dinner about 6-6:30pm.

-Today is a full day at the lodge and doing any Guided Activities you either booked in advance or decide you’d like to book today!
+Today is a full day at the lodge and you’ll get to jump in with any Guided Activities that look good for today!
 Start with fresh Costa Rican coffee and listen to the jungle awaken with birdsong, howler monkeys, the river and weather.
 Coffee is ready early by 6am, and breakfast starts at 7am.
-If you booked a Dawn Patrol Canopy Tour, you’ll be off to do that after coffee and before breakfast.
+If you want to do a Dawn Patrol Canopy Tour, you’ll be off to do that after coffee and before breakfast.

-Guided activities typically start about 10am, like horseback riding, guided waterfall hikes, tubing and rappelling and take several hours.
-You’ll either have lunch out on your activity, or back at the lodge.
-Lunch is served between 12pm and 1pm at the open air dining pavilion.
+Guided activities typically start about 10am and can take several hours.
+You’ll have lunch back at the lodge.
+Lunch is served between 12pm and 2pm at the open air dining pavilion.

 Afternoon activities typically start about 1:30pm, and you’ll be back to the lodge by late afternoon, and certainly in time for cocktails on the deck at 5pm!